 Maslama went to Ka'b and said, "That man (i.e., Muhammad) demands Sadaqa (i.e., Zakat) [taxes] from us, and he has troubled us, and I have come to borrow something from you."
-On that, Ka'b said, "By Allah, you will get tired of him!"
-Maslama said, "Now, as we have followed him, we do not want to leave him unless and until we see how his end is going to be.
+Ka'b said, "By Allah, you will get tired of him!"
+Maslama said, "Now, as we have followed him, we do not want to leave him unless and until we see how his end will be.
 Now we want you to lend us a camel load or two of food."
 Ka'b said, "Yes, but you should mortgage something to me."
 Maslama and his companion said, "What do you want?"
 Ka'b replied, "Mortgage your women to me."
 They said, "How can we mortgage our women to you, and you are the most handsome of the Arabs?"
 Ka'b said, "Then mortgage your sons to me."
 They said, "How can we mortgage our sons to you?
-Later they would be abused by the people's saying that so has been mortgaged for a camel load of food.
+Later they would be abused by the people's saying that so have been mortgaged for a camel load of food.
 That would cause us great disgrace, but we will mortgage our arms to you."

 "Ka'b bin al-Ashraf came down to them wrapped in his clothes and diffusing perfume.
 Maslama said, "I have never smelt a better scent than this."
-Ka'b replied, "I have got the best Arab women who know how to use the high class of perfume."
+Ka'b replied, "I have got the best Arab women who know how to use the high-class perfume."
 Maslama requested Ka'b, "Will you allow me to smell your head?"
 Ka'b said, "yes."
 Maslama smelt it and made his companions smell it as well.
 Then he requested Ka'b again, "Will you let me (smell your head)?"
 Ka'b said, "Yes."
-When Maslama got a stronghold of him, he said (to his companions), "Get at him!"
+When Maslama got a stronghold over him, he said (to his companions), "Get at him!"
 So they killed him and went to the Prophet and informed him."

 In Sahih Muslim, the incident is narrated in the following manner.

 "The Messenger of Allah (PBUH) said: Who will kill Ka'b bin Ashraf?
 He has maligned Allah, the Exalted, and His Messenger.
 Muhammad b.
-Maslama said: Messenger of Allah, do you wish that I should kill him?
+Maslama said: Messenger of Allah, do you wish I should kill him?
 He said: Yes.
-He said: Permit me to talk (to him in the way I deem fit).
+He said: Permit me to talk (to him as I deem fit).
 He said: Talk (as you like).
 So, Muhammad b.
 Maslama came to Ka'b and talked to him, referred to the old friendship between them, and said: This man (i. e. the Prophet) has made up his mind to collect charity (from us) has put us to a great hardship.
 When be heard this, Ka'b said: By God, you will be put to more trouble by him.
 Muhammad b.
 Maslama said: No doubt, now we have become his followers, and we do not like to forsake him until we see what turn his affairs will take.
 I want that you should give me a loan.
 He said: What will you mortgage?
 He said: What do you want?
 He said: Pledge me your women.
 He said: You are the most handsome of the Arabs; should we pledge our women to you?
 He said: Pledge me your children.
 He said: The son of one of us may abuse us, saying that he was pledged for two wasqs of dates, but we can pledge you (cur) weapons.
 He said: All right.
-Then Muhammad bin Maslama promised that he would come to him with Harith, Abu 'Abs b.
+Then Muhammad bin Maslama promised he would come to him with Harith, Abu 'Abs b.
 Jabr and Abbad b.
 Bishr.
 So they came and called upon him at night.
 He came down to them.
 Sufyan says that all the narrators except 'Amr have stated that his wife said: I hear a voice which sounds like the voice of murder.
 He said: It is only Muhammad b.
 Maslama and his foster-brother, Abu Naila.
-When a gentleman calls at night, even it to be pierced with a spear, he should respond to the call.
+When a gentleman calls at night, even if it is pierced with a spear, he should respond to the call.
 Muhammad said to his companions: As he comes down, I will extend my hands towards his head, and when I hold him fast, you should do your job.
-So when he came down, and he was holding his cloak under his arm, they said to him: We sense from you a wonderful smell.
-He said: Yes, I have with me a mistress who is the most scented of the women of Arabia.
+So when he came down and was holding his cloak under his arm, they said to him: We sense a wonderful smell from you.
+He said: Yes, I have a mistress who is the most scented of the women of Arabia.
 He said: Allow me to smell (the scent on your head).
 He said: Yes, you may smell.
-So he caught it and smelt.
+So he caught it and smelt it.
 Then he said: Allow me to do so (once again).
 He then held his head fast and said to his companions: Do your job.
 And they killed him."

 The two narratives in the books of ahadith differ in detail.
 In Bukhari's story, two men accompany Maslama, while in the description of Sahih Muslim, four men accompany him.
 In the narratives of Mubarakpuri, we read about one of the people bleeding due to injuries, while in the accounts of the Bukhari and Muslim, no such details are found.